 Follow our guide to the Flower Market for an insider’s look at the best shops.

-14. Watch these Cantonese movies during your holiday
+15. Watch festive Cantonese movies during your holiday

-If you’re looking for things to do during Chinese New Year that you can enjoy from your own home, we recommend you to binge watch these beloved Hong Kong movies – including our favourite Cantonese horror movies – to get into the mood.
-One of locals’ must-watch during the holiday has to be Stephen Chow’s All’s Well, End’s Well – it’s a simply hilarious classic!
+If you’re looking for things to do during Chinese New Year that you can enjoy from your own home, we recommend you to binge watch these beloved Hong Kong movies to get in the mood.
+One of locals’ must-watch during the holiday has to be Stephen Chow’s All’s Well, Ends Well (1992) – it’s a hilarious classic!

 Check out these iconic Hong Kong film locations if you feel like taking a tour in the city over the CNY break.